abbottwhitley/autonomous_vehicle_design/module_mpu6050/lesson2/README.md

 # Lesson 2 - Power On Default Configuration

-<p>Lesson 2 builds up lesson 1.
+<p>Lesson 2 builds upon lesson 1.
 Additional functions are added to read the device configuration settings after the devices powers on.</p>

 ## Objectives
 - Read the configuration register settings